-Mystery solved: How to preserve The Scream, Edvard Munch's iconic painting, for generations to come
+Mystery solved: How to preserve 'The Scream,' Edvard Munch's iconic painting, for generations to come

 Preserving it for generations to come is something the Munch Museum regards as imperative.

-"The Scream is emblematic for human anxiety and despair, but it is also speaking about the qualities and capability of human kind to relate to nature and society needs," said Storevika Tveit and Sandu.
+"'The Scream' is emblematic for human anxiety and despair, but it is also speaking about the qualities and capability of human kind to relate to nature and society needs," said Storevika Tveit and Sandu.

 "Regardless of the situations in the world, the painting is a message that transcends the timelines of history, and its preservation and message are important for future generations.
 We can see it as a time capsule with a relevant content for humankind and that is why the mission we have here is so important."